UWNetworksLab/uProxy-p2p/README.md

 The following hints may help you if it goes wrong and you need to debug and fix it.

-- A file called `package.json` provides details of node packages used to build uProxy.
+- The file called `package.json` provides details of node packages used to build uProxy.
 To download and install them in the right place (typically a subdirectory called `node_packages`) run `npm install`.

 - A file called `bower.json` provides details of packages for the UI, typically JavaScript for the browser.
 Run `bower install` to download and install the dependencies.
 They are typically installed in a directory called `lib` (as defined by a local file called `.bowerrc`).

 - If bower fails, it doesn't tell you.
 Sometimes things don't work because it failed to install something that you need.
-You can run bower by hand from the `common/ui` directory and look out for error messages.
+You can run bower by hand from the `bower install` and look out for error messages.

-- Check that you have the latest freedom.js.

 - If things are not working, check that you have a recent version of bower, npm, and node.